Numenpol/favourite_movie_site/README.md

 ## General info

-This project is a good learning experience for me.
+This project was a good learning experience for me.

 ## Technologies